 UC Irvine seeks students with strong academic potential as well as strong personal character.
 Applicants primarily demonstrate these characteristics through their high school coursework, test scores, and extracurricular activities.

-We hope you now understand the University of California Irvine’s acceptance rate and how you can increase your chances of being chosen among other applicants.
+We hope that you now have a clear understanding of the University of California, Irvine’s acceptance rate and how you can enhance your chances of being selected among other applicants.
 Although the University of California Irvine’s acceptance rate makes the university highly competitive, you can still secure a seat at UCI with appropriate coursework and an efficient application.

 The University of California, Irvine, fosters courage and independence.
-You will be taken outside of the classroom at UCI to see possibilities where others only see the impossible.
-Students who are inspiring, motivating, and concerned about the world around them are sought after at the University of California, Irvine.
+The University of California, Irvine seeks students who are inspiring, motivating, and concerned about the world around them.
+They will be taken outside of the classroom to see possibilities where others only see the impossible.
 If this is you, apply to UCI right away.

 - Bellevue College Acceptance Rate | Requirements, SAT/ACT Scores, GPA, & Admissions